Israel bombs Gaza school, says it was targeting Hamas – DW – 07/27/2024

 Israel bombs Gaza school, says it was targeting HamasJuly 27, 2024

 An Israeli attack on a school in Gaza has left at least 30 killed and over 100 injured, authorities in the Hamas-run enclave said on Saturday.
-They said the school was serving as provisional shelter housing displaced Palestinians in Gaza
+They said the school was serving as provisional shelter housing displaced Palestinians.

 The Israel Defense Forces (IDF) said it attacked the area of the school as it was targeting a "camouflaged Hamas command and control compound."